Tuvaluan cuisine: Influences on the cuisine of Tuvalu

-Because these islands are isolated, the neighbors' influences are not felt in the Tuvaluan cuisine.
-Because Tuvalu was a British colony during the 19th century, the Tuvalu cuisine includes British elements and meals with the local flavors.
+Because these islands are isolated, the neighbours' influences are not felt in the Tuvaluan cuisine.
+Because Tuvalu was a British colony during the 19th century, Tuvaluan cuisine includes British elements and meals with the local flavours.

 The pulaka pits are at risk from increasing sea levels, which increase saltwater levels subsoil in the atolls and islands of Tuvalu.
 Besides rising saltwater levels, "changing lifestyles and eating habits" also threaten the cultivation of the crop, a process that began during and after World War II, when American occupying troops supplied the islands with imported foods and many pulaka pits were no longer maintained.
 Imported foods are often high in sugar, leading also to an increase in the need for dental care.

-The Tuvaluans benefited from the canned food supplied by the American forces, although the change in diet continued after the war, which resulted in long term impacts on health.
-Tuvaluans adopted a diet that includes high levels of corned beef, rice and sugar.
+The Tuvaluans benefited from the canned food supplied by the American forces, although the change in diet continued after the war, which resulted in long-term effects on health.
+Tuvaluans adopted a diet that includes high consumption of corned beef, rice and sugar.
 This food is consumed even when fish and traditional vegetables are available.
 This diet is believed to contribute to increasing levels of diabetes, hypertension and other cardiovascular diseases among Tuvaluans.

 Variations in diet

-The diets on Tuvalu's nine widely-spread islands varies, but they are all based on seafood, fish meals and local plants, such as taro.
+The diets on Tuvalu's nine widely-spread islands vary, but they are all based on seafood, fish meals and local plants such as taro.
 Most of the population is concentrated on the Funafuti Island and even though this is very small, the cuisine there is most representative for all the state.
-In the capital, Funafuti, the seafood dishes and meats are more common than the mashed vegetables or soups, while in outer islands, the taro is the staple aliment and it is considered to be multi-functional: there is the taro leaf and coconut soup, taro leaf au gratin, taro chips, taro cakes and palusami - all these are meals that can be found in Hawaii, too.
-The palusami, also called the samoa is a dish which is served with taro or breadfruit and it is made of taro leaves (which can be replaced with spinach), coconut cream, lime juice, onions and spices.
+In the capital, Funafuti, seafood dishes and meats are more common than mashed vegetables or soups, while in outer islands, taro is the staple food and it is considered to be multi-functional, with dishes including taro leaf and coconut soup, taro leaf au gratin, taro chips, taro cakes and palusami.
+Palusami, also called samoa, is served with taro or breadfruit and made of taro leaves (which can be replaced with spinach), coconut cream, lime juice, onions and spices.